-Visual states are a technique whereby changes to the current value of properties of a control can result in changes to the UI and control template as defined in XAML.
-The visual state model provides current UI state feedback to the user as well as maintaining the design and logic separation that is used by XAML controls for a Windows Store app built for Windows using C++, C#, or Visual Basic.
-To implement the actual property changes for a visual state, you define a set of storyboarded animations in XAML.
-The animations you define for visual states use the same basic syntax as any storyboarded animation.
+Visual states are a technique whereby changes to the state of a control will change the UI, by loading XAML control templates for the current state.
+The visual state model provides current UI state feedback to the user as well as maintaining the design and logic separation that is used by XAML controls for a Windows Store app using C++, C#, or Visual Basic.
+To change properties for a visual state, you define a set of storyboarded animations in XAML.
+The animations for visual states use the same XAML syntax as any storyboarded animation.
 However, there are some best practices for how the animations should be defined so that they're appropriate for a visual state.
 Animations for visual states should either be instantaneous (zero-duration) or fairly rapid, lasting less than a second.
-Also, it's important to design the set of animations used for visual states such that any state-related changes are changed back to an original or default value when that state is exited by the control.
+Also, it's important to design the set of animations used for visual states such that any state-related changes are changed back to an original value when that state no longer applies.

 Roadmap: How does this topic relate to others?
 See:

 Whenever you can, use zero-duration animations to apply property changes that are part of a visual state.
-A zero-duration animation is guaranteed to be an independent animation, and thus has minimal impact on the performance of the UI thread and thus the responsiveness of the control and the app that uses it.
+A zero-duration animation is guaranteed to be an independent animation, and thus has minimal impact on the performance of the UI thread.
+This affects the responsiveness of the control and the app that uses it.

-Occasionally a visual state animation uses a translate transform animation, and these don't look very good with zero duration.
-But try to keep the duration short (no more than a second or so) because users can't interact well with elements that are moving.
-With a non-zero duration, you no longer have the zero-duration exemption from being a dependent animation, so which property you're animating becomes an important factor.
+Occasionally a visual state animation requires a translate transform animation, and these don't look good with zero duration.
+But try to keep the duration short (no more than a second or so) because users can't interact easily with elements that are moving.
+For a non-zero duration, you may no longer get the zero-duration exemption from being a dependent animation, so which property you're animating becomes an important factor.
 You might also consider designing these kinds of states with a VisualTransition with a duration but with the destination visual state animation being zero duration.